espocrm/documentation/docs/administration/bpm-activities.md

 #### Using created relationship

 It's possible to create Children-to-Parent relationship between some entity type and User Task, then User Tasks will be available in *Relationships* layout of that entity type.
-Go to Administration > Entity Manager > BpmnUserTask > Relatinships > edit Children-to-Parent, check your entity type at *Foreign Fields*.
+Go to Administration > Entity Manager > BpmnUserTask > Relationships > edit Children-to-Parent, check your entity type at *Foreign Fields*.

 ### Resolution

 It's possible to check the resolution of the passed user task in diverging gateways or conditional events, making ramification in the process flow depending on the resolution.
-User Task resolution is avaible in conditions of geteways and conditional events.
+User Task resolution is available in conditions of gateways and conditional events.

-The resulution (as well as any user task field) can be also accessed further in the flow with formula:
+The resolution (as well as any user task field) can be also accessed further in the flow with formula:

 ```
 $resolution = bpm\createdEntity\attribute('USER_TASK_ELEMENT_ID', 'resolution');